 - Nonsteroidal anti-inflammatory drugs.
-These medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), may help relieve the pain and inflammation if your condition is mild.
+These medications, such as ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve), might help relieve the pain and inflammation if your condition is mild.

-- Smoking cessation.
-Smoking causes blood vessels to narrow, which can worsen the effects of Raynaud's disease.
+- Not smoking.
+Smoking causes blood vessels to narrow, which can worsen the effects of Raynaud's phenomenon.

 Preparing for your appointment